aoloe/scribus-manual-render-frames/NOTES.md

 - In the source code the files are in `resources/editorconfig/`
 - When installed, the files are in `share/scribus/editorconfig/`

-If you want to create
+If you want to create a new type of render frame take inspiration from one of the existing ones and use it to create your own XML file.

 ### Creating a fake renderer